Email marketing has been around a long time. A very long time.

-The answer is probably not many.
+The answer is probably not as many.
 In fact, you may still be confused about what web push notifications even are.
 (If that’s the case please pause and watch this 1 minute demo.)

 Certainly a lot easier to stand out of the crowd when nobody else is there.

 There aren’t a lot of stats about web push yet, but early stats show click through rates dramatically higher than email.

 Beyond the rack saw 20% click through rates on average and we’ve had many clients see similar averages.
 On mobile, some have even reached more than 30% click through rates.
 These numbers simply dwarf the average email click through rate of 3%.